Biggie-Chris/UNSW-ELEC4622-2025/README.md

 # ELEC4622 - Image Signal Processing Course Repository

 This repository contains all labs and projects for ELEC4622, a fourth-year UNSW Electrical Engineering course focused on image signal processing.
-All implementations are written in C/C++ with emphasis on practical image processing algorithms and optimization techniques.
+All implementations are written in C/C++.

 ## 📚 Course Overview